-You should be keeping a temporary record of contact details for any customers and site visitors for 21 days, to help support the NHS Test and Trace system.
-This information may be requested by the authorities to help contain clusters or outbreaks of COVID-19.
-If you are not already taking bookings, you should ask people for these details before they leave your business premises.
+From the 18th of September, the law will require you to keep a temporary record of contact details for any customers and site visitors for 21 days, to help support the NHS Test and Trace system.
+This information can be requested by the authorities to help contain clusters or outbreaks of COVID-19.
+If you are not already taking bookings, you must ask people for these details before they leave your business premises.

 If you have customer toilets, these must be available for use and you should be thoroughly cleaning them on a regular basis.
 You may need to manage how many people are allowed to enter your toilets at one time.